Lourdle/PSFExpand/Documentation/APIs/PSFExtHandler_ClosePSF_en.md

 ````
 ### Parameters
 `[in] hPSF`
 A valid PSF handle.
-The handle must be the return value of [PSFExtHandler_OpenFile](PSFExtHandler_OpenFile_en.md) or [PSFExtHandler_OpenFileEx](PSFExtHandler_OpenFileEx_en.md).
+The handle must be the return value of [PSFExtHandler_OpenFile](PSFExtHandler_OpenFile_en.md) or [PSFExtHandler_OpenFileEx](PSFExtHandler_OpenFileEx_en.md) or [PSFExtHandler_CopyHandle](PSFExtHandler_CopyHandle_en.md).
 Closing a handle to a closed or other object is undefined behavior.
 ### Return Value
 This function has no return value.
 ### Remarks
-This function will free the memory used to save the PSF, and close the open PSF file at the same time, will set LastError.
+This function will free the corresponding memory and decrement the reference count of the PSF object by one.
+When the reference count reaches zero, the object is to be destroyed, the PSF file is to be closed, and memory is to be freed.
+LastError will be set.
-If the parameter is `NULL` or `INVALID_HANDLE_VALUE` no exception will be raised and LastError will be set to `ERROR_INVALID_HANDLE`.
+If the parameter is `NULL` or `INVALID_HANDLE_VALUE` does not throw an exception, sets LastError to `ERROR_INVALID_HANDLE`.
-Since the PSF class of the PSF Extraction Handler does not have a mutex, the behavior of multiple threads concurrently calling this function and the threads operating through this PSF handle is undefined behavior.